numiri/coax/install.md

 pre-requisites
 --------------
 server:  you will need a Linux machine like Ubuntu-16 capable of mysql, tomcat 6 (and jdk 1.8).
 You also need basic unix knowledge (env variables, soft links), and root privileges (for mysql).  install mysql with apt-get.  tomcat is included in our tar ball, but you will need to get jdk 1.8 from Oracle's website.
+You will also need JDK 1.8 from Oracle's website or here http://tessm.modstein.com:9089/snguyen/public/jdk-8u25-linux-x64.tar.gz (160MB).

 client:  this app runs on Chrome on Android, iOS, and Windows.
 Firefox and Opera might work too.
 We <b>strongly</b> recommend using a stylus on a tablet.
 Fingers work ok on a Windows touch screen.